qouteall/qouteall-blog/Cognitive-biases.md

 ## Hedonic treadmill

 **Hedonic treadmill**: after some time of happiness, the expectation goes up and happiness reduces.
-The things that you gained will gradually be taken for granted, and you always pursue for more.
+The things that people gained will gradually be taken for granted, and they always pursue for more.

 > Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.
 >